 Three-way interactions might be considered, but they are usually difficult to interpret.
-They should be included only if there is good reason (a priori) to suspect the existence of such an effect, or if they are made up of variables with significant 2-way interactions.
-Three-way interactions might also unnecessarily complicate the model, because all of the main effects and 2-way interactions among the predictors making up the 3-way interaction need to be included.
+They should be included only if there is good reason (a priori) to suspect the existence of such an effect or if they are made up of variables with significant 2-way interactions.
+Three-way interactions might also unnecessarily complicate the model because all of the main effects and 2-way interactions among the predictors making up the 3-way interaction need to be included in the model.

-15.8 Building the model
+15.8 BUILDING THE MODEL